 The Belfast murals are often found on the gable walls of houses and clearly show feelings still run deep in Northern Ireland.
 This is an especially famous one, painted so the UFF man is aiming the gun at you no matter from which direction you look at it.
 A clear message to intruders.

-Both sides remember their martyrs.
+Both sides remember martyrs.